 6. Do not go to bed hungry.
 A light bedtime snack (eg, milk and crackers) can be helpful, but do not eat a large meal close to bedtime.
 Empty your bladder just before you go to bed so that the urge to urinate does not disrupt your sleep.

 8. Get out of bed if you cannot sleep.
 Only go to bed (and stay in bed) when you feel sleepy.
-Do not try to force yourself to fall asleep; it will tend to make you more awake, worsening the problem (to avoid overuse of make/making).
+Do not try to force yourself to fall asleep; it will tend to make you more awake, worsening the problem.
 If you wake in the middle of the night, give yourself about 20 minutes to return to sleep.
 If you do not return to sleep within 20 minutes, get out of bed and do something relaxing.
 Do not return to bed until you feel sleepy.

 9. Nap wisely.
 Napping can be a good way to make up for poor or reduced nighttime sleep, but too much napping can cause problems falling asleep or staying asleep at night.
-If you need to nap for safety reasons such as driving, try to do so in the late morning or early afternoon, perhaps right after lunch, to take the edge off your sleepiness.
+Using short naps (20-30 minutes) to "to take the edge off" your sleepiness, when needed.

 10. Move the clock from your bedside to where you cannot see it.
-If you tend to check the clock two or more times during the night, and if you worry that you are not getting enough sleep, cover the clock face or turn it around so that you cannot see it (or remove the clock from the bedroom entirely).
+If you tend to check the clock multiple times during the night and worry that you are not getting enough sleep, cover the clock face or turn it around so that you cannot see it.

 Example of a bedtime routine using backward planning

 Adjust this recommended schedule according to your individual needs.
 Your schedule will depend on your unit, mission, operational environment, and whether you live on or off post.
 Example of bedtime routine incorporating sleep habits: